shanemomara/omaraneurolab/README.md

 # TODO
 1. Look at calc_border_distance.
 Seems to fail for very large pixel values.
 2. Don't crash, print error messages instead, when:
     - An Excel file is open that need to write to.
+(PermissionError).
     - When loading a spike and there is no cut file.
+(IOError)
+    - When trying to save to a pdf which is already open (PermissionError).
 3. Show firing map plots in centimetres instead of in pixels.
 4. Print a message if you try to set to a non existant unit number.
 5. Set the open dir for files to self.path = Qt.Core.QFileInfo(excel_file).path() - write an open file function in ui and just update this.